-Lean bulking is when you try to gain as much muscle with as little fat as possible.
+Lean bulking is when you try to gain as much muscle with as little fat as possible, something that is not an easy task.
 This is where your protein intake would be increased and both fat and carbs are typically quite reduced.
 The foods involved with lean bulking are clean and can come from things like lean meats, fish, fruits, vegetables, and whole grains.
 The key is to watch your caloric intake and to avoid sugar, as this can have an effect on your muscle building.

-To contrast lean bulking, looking at something like dirty bulking is an easy opposing viewpoint when it comes to a bulk.
-Dirty bulking focuses on quantity of food and is less about a ratio of macronutrients and more about overall calorie count.
+To contrast lean bulking, looking at something like dirty bulking is an easy opposing viewpoint when it comes to an overall bulking phase.
+Dirty bulking focuses on more on the quantity of food and is less about a ratio of macronutrients and more about overall calorie count.
+Fitness influencer Sam Sulek had a diet was viewed as more of a “dirty bulk”, as he did not eat very clean when trying to put on size.
 Overall, lean bulking is a much better option for not only do you put health above all else, but you allow yourself to see more effective gains.

 When it comes to training during a lean bulk, you need to follow a plan that supports muscle growth while also accelerates fat loss.
 Resistance training will put an emphasis on muscle growth and allow for only the best gains to unfold (1).
 By focusing on building muscle directly, you give yourself a better chance at changing your physique and turning fat into muscle.